MartinMuzatko/WebKick/README.md

 Evenly divided elements can be achieved really quick! you just have to give the parentelement the class `group` and it will divide all subelements.
+The markup is independent, you just need to assign one class only.

 ```html
 <ul class="group">